Sorry, you need to enable JavaScript to visit this website.

 Published Sep 10, 2020

-We at LPGCL believe in innovation on the existing system for improvement in reliability & efficiency in the plant with minimum expenditure with the available resources.
-With this initiative, we at LPGCL have done some innovative work for the improvements of the existing system which are as follows.
+We at Lalitpur Power Generation Company Limited (LPGCL) believe in constant innovations for continuously improving the existing system in terms of reliability & efficiency in the plant.
+If this can be done with minimum expenditure and with available resources, so much the better.
+With this initiative, we at LPGCL have executed some innovative work for improvements, which are as follows…

 Using Resin to stop leakages from the generator’s water box:

-In Generator Stators, the water boxes play a vital role and have dual functions of carrying current and water.
-Due to the way they are designed, these water boxes run the risk of leakages from time to time.
+In Generator Stators, water boxes play a vital role and have the dual function of carrying current as well as water.
+Due to the way they are designed, these water boxes run the risk of leakage from time to time.
 Such leakages result in a drop in insulation resistance that can lead to a flashover inside the generator stator.

-Taking cognizance of the tedious nature of this solution, the team at LPGCL came up with an innovative solution of pouring of resin at the leak point under vacuum.
-In this method, the affected water box which is connected to the particular winding bar is kept under vacuum by connecting a vacuum pump from one end of the bar while the other end is dummied.
+Taking cognisance of the tedious nature of this solution, the team at LPGCL came up with an innovative solution of pouring resin at the leak point under vacuum.
+In this method, the affected water box, which is connected to the particular winding bar, is kept under vacuum by connecting a vacuum pump from one end of the bar while the other end is dummied.
 The atmospheric air is then sucked from the leak point and liquid resin is poured in.
-In a few hours the liquid resin becomes hard, thus sealing the leak point .
-Thereafter the leak point is checked by N2 pressurization of the particular winding bar followed by hydro test.
+In a few hours, the liquid resin becomes hard, thus sealing the leak point.
+Thereafter, the leak point is checked by N2 pressurisation of the particular winding bar followed by hydro test.

 This method does not involve any risk as there is no heating process involved.
 Neither does the team need to remove the surrounding water boxes.
 Additional equipment like special burners for heating LPG cylinders and heat-resistant insulation is also not required.
 This can be done by any member of the team.
 This method was first used in 2018 and has been completely successful.